 - Give students some choice.
 Tap into students’ intrinsic motivation (Ryan & Deci, 2000) by allowing them to select some aspect of their learning.
 For example, allow students to choose a topic for their assignment, even if their choice is selected from a limited menu of options.
 Another example is to enable students to choose the medium in which they will convey their end product.
 Giving some choice can increase students’ sense of ownership and responsibility for their learning.

 - Help to foster a sense of community.
 Students’ motivation is affected by those around them.
 When others value the work in a course, they will too when they feel a sense of connection.
 As an instructor, you can help students to connect with one another, and with you.
-Set a positive, welcoming tone in your syllabus, in online space, and in the classroom.
+Set a positive, welcoming tone in your course outline, in online space, and in the classroom.
 Monitor the emotion in the classroom, avoid negative emotion when speaking to students, and use humour, where appropriate.
 In large classes, use online discussion forums to increase a sense of community.
 In fully online and blended courses, post a video welcome message as well as audio news announcements.

 - Tell students what you value.
 Help students find value in your courses by being clear.
 Explicitly tell students what you value with regard to their learning, provide feedback on that, and reward it with marks.
 For example, if it is important to you that students write concisely with proper spelling and grammar, then provide feedback on their writing and allot a percentage of the grade to writing.
 It is also important to model what you value (e.g., coming to class prepared, persisting with a problem, or admitting what you do not know and finding an answer).

 - Show your enthusiasm for learning the subject.
 Tell students when you find certain concepts particularly interesting and communicate your interest through the tone of your voice and with your body language.
 It might be helpful to videotape yourself giving a lecture so that you can then review how you come across to students to ensure that your enthusiasm shows.